Skip to main content

 Though it is not an Olympic sport and is not included in the Global Association of International Sports Federations (GAISF), there are several professional organizations governing competitions.

 The Association of Pickleball Professionals (APP) and Professional Pickleball Association (PPA) tours are the largest, but Major League Pickleball (MLP) made a big splash in 2021.
 It attracted funding from several big-name athletes like tennis player Naomi Osaka as well as Tom Brady and Patrick Mahomes of the NFL.
 Several NBA players like Kevin Durant, LeBron James and Kevin Love have also committed to buy expansion teams.
-The PPA and MLP announced a merger in September of 2023 to eliminate competition for players and better coordinate schedules.
+The PPA and MLP announced a merger in September of 2023 to eliminate competition for players and better coordinate schedules, and the consolidation was completed with new investment flowing into the sport in early 2024 (Major League Pickleball and PPA Tour complete merger — CNBC).

 USA Pickleball National Championships